ai-traders/ide/README.md

  will really compile your code and produce an artifact.

 ### Additional advice
-1. You may find it helpful to keep 2 Dockerfiles:
-  * one to install and test IDE docker image configs
-  * another, with end user logic.
-It should use the docker image built by the 1st Dockerfile.
 1. The scripts to be put into `/etc/ide.d/scripts` directory should not only copy files, but also ensure proper permissions.
 E.g. `~/.ssh/id_rsa` should have permissions: `600`.